 - Step 2: Enter the Candidate ID and Password.

 - Step 3: Click on the login button and download the NEET PG Results

-Cutoff of NEET PG 2020 Exam will be made available Percentile mode.
+The NEET PG 2021 Cut Off made available Percentile mode.
 The equivalent marks to the Cut off Percentile will be given along with the result.

 |Category||Lowered Cutoff||Lowered Scores||Lowered Cutoff||Lowered Scores|